SumirSeth/knowledge-base/videos/nodejs-workings.md

 - Numerous threads are assigned some work and these threads resolve the blocking operation.

-- Threads *sit* in the thread pool.
+- Threads *sit* in the thread pool